Skip to content

 ASR and response control

-Tune speech recognition and control TTS behaviour.
+Tune speech recognition and control TTS behavior.

 Experimental config